 Native Configurations allow you to easily modify common configuration values that can change between different environments (development, production, staging, etc.) so you don't need to use extra logic or manually commit them to version control.
-Native configurations can be attached to any Package build or Automation.
+Native configurations can be attached to any native build or Automation.

 You can use native configs to:

-- Overwrite the unique bundle identifier or id attribute in
+- Overwrite the unique bundle identifier or id attribute in the

 - Overwrite the App Name as it will appear on the home screen of a device

-In this part of the tutorial, we'll setup a native configuration for
+In this part of the tutorial, we'll set up a native configuration for

 - Use a unique bundle id so that we can install both the development version of the app and the production version of the app on the same device

 - Change the App Name so we can tell the two installations apart once they're installed on the device